-During the year ended 31 December 2019, the Group acquired 100% of the issued share capital of sixteen photovoltaic companies (the "2019 Targets") for total consideration of RMB591,217,000.
-These acquisitions had been accounted for using the purchase method.
-Bargain purchase gain of RMB117,088,000 arising as a result of these acquisitions was recognised in profit or loss under other gains and losses in the consolidated statement of profit or loss and other comprehensive income.
-The 2019 Targets were all engaged in the photovoltaic power generation.
-The 2019 Targets were acquired so as to continue the expansion of the Group's photovoltaic power generation operations.
+During the year ended 31 December 2020, the Group acquired 100% of the issued share capital of the four photovoltaic companies (The "2020 Targets") for total consideration of RMB34,183,000.

+These acquisitions have been accounted for using the purchase method.
+Bargain purchase gain of RMB151,051,000 arising as a result of these acquisitions is recognised in profit or loss under other gains and losses in the consolidated statement of profit or loss and other comprehensive income.
+The 2020 Targets are all engaged in the photovoltaic power generation.
+The 2020 Targets were acquired so as to continue the expansion of the Group's photovoltaic power generation operations.